Mount Shuksan Fisher Chimneys Climb

 The Fisher Chimneys Route is longer and more challenging than the standard Sulphide Glacier route and our four day program offers an itinerary that blends instruction with an exciting intermediate objective.
 This climb will teach climbers how to move quickly and efficiently through moderately technical terrain (rock and snow/ice) and improve rock climbing and steep snow movement skills.
 We will also spend a full day reviewing belaying, rappelling, knots, climbing techniques, and rope management prior to the climb.
 Our goal is to create well-rounded alpine climbers who are ready to tackle more technical objectives.

 Mt.
 Shuksan is an immense and aesthetically magnificent mountain, the most iconic in the North Cascades.
 Climbers can expect world class views of Mount Baker and sweeping panoramas of the seemingly endless peaks of the Cascades.
-From the stunning approach hike into Lake Anne, to the fun and moderate rock climbing in the Fisher Chimneys, the climb is engaging and exciting right from the start.
+From the stunning approach hike into Lake Ann, to the fun and moderate rock climbing in the Fisher Chimneys, the climb is engaging and exciting right from the start.
 The thrills only increase higher on the mountain.
 Climbers must navigate glaciers with gaping crevasses, surmount a pitch or two of steep snow, and finally climb the airy and spectacular summit pyramid to the top.
 With a 2:1 climber-to-guide ratio, we offer a personal experience and hands-on training with an experienced guide team.

 EQUIPMENT & MEALS